 “7.9.4.
 The steering amplitude of the final run in each series is the greater of 6.5 A or 270 degrees, provided the calculated magnitude of 6.5 A is less than or equal to 300 degrees.
 If any 0.5 A increment, up to 6.5 A, is greater than 300 degrees, the steering amplitude of the final run shall be 300 degrees.

-If the above calculated steering amplitude of the final run is greater than the maximum operable steering wheel angle determined by design of the steering system, the final angle amplitude for the series test shall be greater than 98 per cent of the maximum operable angle.
-However if the automated steering machine fails to complete Sine with Dwell Test due to the mechanical limit of steering equipment during the final angle amplitude for the series test, the final angle amplitude for the series test may be greater than 98 per cent of the maximum operable angle.”
+If the above calculated steering amplitude of the final run is greater than the maximum operable steering wheel angle determined by design of the steering system, the nominal final angle amplitude for the series test shall be greater than 98 per cent of the maximum operable angle. ”